kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 11. A company is running a large web application that needs to always be available.
 The application tends to slow down when CPU usage is greater than 60%.
 How can they track when CPU usage goes above 60% for any of the EC2 Instances in their account?
     - A. Use CloudFront to monitor the CPU usage.
     - B. Set the AWS Config CPU threshold to 60% to receive a notification when EC2 usage exceeds that value.
-    - C. Use CloudWatch Alarms to monitor the CPUand alert when the CPU usage is >= 60%.
+    - C. Use CloudWatch Alarms to monitor the CPU and alert when the CPU usage is >= 60%.
-    - D. Use SNS to menitor the utilization of the server.
+    - D. Use SNS to monitor the utilization of the server.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C